 Punters who have followed him have also been well rewarded on occasions, especially in the Investec Oaks of 2015 when he guided the O’Brien-trained Qualify to a shock victory at 50-1.

-His Group 1 victories before that had included the Phoenix Stakes at The Curragh in 2002 when Aidan O’Brien ran four horses and O’Donoghue was on the least fancied of the quartet, Spartacus, yet prevailed by half a length; the French 2000 Guineas (Poule d’Essai des Poulains) at Longchamp in 2007 when he again rode the least fancied of an O’Brien quartet, Astronomer Royal, to victory; the Criterium International at Saint-Cloud in Paris in 2009 on Jan Vermeer, Aidan O’Brien’s second string; and the Canadian International at Woodbine in 2010 when he proved he is well up to being entrusted with his stable’s main contenders, winning on Joshua Tree, O’Brien’s only runner in the £1.2m contest.
+His Group 1 victories before that had included the Phoenix Stakes at The Curragh in 2002, the French 2000 Guineas (Poule d’Essai des Poulains) at Longchamp in 2007, the Criterium International at Saint-Cloud in Paris in 2009 on Jan Vermeer and the Canadian International at Woodbine in 2010, winning on Joshua Tree, again for Aidan O’Brien

-He nearly made a big early impact in the QIPCO British Champions Series on board the longest-priced of O’Brien’s three runners in the 2011 QIPCO 1000 Guineas, Together.
+He nearly made a big early impact in the first QIPCO British Champions Series race on board the longest-priced of O’Brien’s three runners in the 2011 QIPCO 1000 Guineas, Together.

-After a quiet period, he won the Irish Oaks on board Bracelet in 2014 and last year came that perfectly-timed run with Qualify to land the Oaks.
+After a quiet period, he won the Irish Oaks on board Bracelet in 2014 and the following year came that perfectly-timed run with Qualify to land the Oaks.

 O’Donoghue added to his 2015 QIPCO British Champions Series tally when partnering Bondi Beach to a controversial victory in the St Leger.
 Having passed the post in second behind Simple Verse, the O’Brien colt was awarded the race in the stewards’ room.